 Speak with a New Jersey Tax Attorney

 If you recently received a Notice CP523, the time to speak with an attorney is now.
-At Paladini Law, we have helped clients throughout New Jersey find the right solution to their problem with the IRS.
+At Paladini Law, we have helped clients throughout New Jersey find the right solution to their problems with the IRS.
 Attorney Brad Paladini has represented taxpayers at CAP appeals and, if their original installment agreement became unsustainable, recommended appropriate alternatives.
-To schedule a confidential case review, please call 201-381-4472 or complete our online form.
+To schedule a confidential case review, please call 201-748-2401 or complete our online form.